jim-shaw-bluenote/jim-shaw-bluenote.github.io/_posts/2023-11-24-profiling-development.markdown

 ## Problem 3 -  Standardizing taxonomic profiling outputs

-Profilers output their profiles in different formats, and it’s up to the user to standardize them.
-This is annoying for users, but also for developers.
+Software output their profiling results in different formats, and it’s up to the user to standardize them.
+This is annoying for users.
 I’ll discuss why I think this situation ended up happening.

 ### Methods do different things